ecruzmango/DungeonSkyLessons/lesson_demo.md

+> [!IMPORTANT]
-> [!IMPORTANT] Please take a look at classes V:1.0.0:
+> Please take a look at classes V:1.0.0:

+>[!NOTE]
+> To animate this in Pygame, we use a technique called "sprite sheet subsurface extraction"

 ```python
 # Let's say our sprite sheet is loaded as an image